First Time Freshmen

 - Freshmen applicants who will be 21 years of age or older at the time of admission are required to undergo assessment for each area or may elect to provide official ACT/SAT scores from tests that have been taken within three years prior to the first day of the first term of enrollment.

-- Incoming freshmen will initially be assessed for Academic Enrichment Program placement according to valid ACT/SAT scores.
-Those with ACT scores less than 18 (SAT of 450 or less) in English are required to take the COMPASS test.
-Those who have a test score of less than 19 (SAT of 460 or less), in Mathematics & Reading, are required to take the COMPASS test for placement purposes; otherwise, these students will be placed in appropriate courses.
+- Incoming freshmen will initially be placed in prescribed courses according to valid ACT/SAT scores.
+Those with ACT scores less than 18 (SAT of 450 or less) in English have the option to verify their academic placement by taking the COMPASS test.
+Those who have a test score of less than 19 (SAT of 460 or less) in Mathematics & Reading have the option to verify their academic placement by taking the COMPASS test for placement purposes; otherwise, these students will be placed in appropriate courses.
 Permissible test scores are less than three years old on the first day of class.
-COMPASS testing is required before students come to CUSTOMS and before they are allowed to register for classes.
+If students choose to verify their academic placement, COMPASS testing is required before students come to CUSTOMS and before they are allowed to register for classes.

-- Transfer students who have not earned credits in college-level, algebra-based mathematics or college-level English will be assessed based on valid ACT/SAT scores or other appropriate departmental assessment.
+- Transfer students who have not earned credits in college-level, algebra-based mathematics or college-level English will be assessed based on valid ACT/SAT scores or the MTSU Academic Assessment Placement Test.

 If required to take the COMPASS test for any of the reasons listed above, the Admissions Office will notify you.
 The COMPASS test assists in course placement and will require some students to enroll in prescribed courses as additions to their degree programs.